lambdamikel/PetriNets-CLIM-Demo/README.md

 # PetriNets-CLIM-Demo

-A simple Petri Net editor and simulator written in Common Lisp using CLIM (Common Lisp Interface Manager) for the GUI.
+A simple Petri Net editor and simulator written in Common Lisp using CLIM (Common Lisp Interface Manager) for its GUI.

 ## About

 This was written in 2003 for a one [hour presentation / lecture about CLIM](./clim.pdf) taught by the author to CS students at the University of Hamburg.

-This simple CLIM Petri Net editor & simulator was used as a running example in this lecture.
+The simple CLIM Petri Net editor & simulator in this repository was used as a running example in the lecture.
 It still compiles with LispWorks 6.1 CLIM.

 ## Linux / Motif CLIM